Digimon World Dawn and Dusk: Gameplay

-Digimon that don’t fit into the party are instead sent to the Digifarm, allowing them to slowly gain experience, the rate of which can be influenced by decorations that are purchased for the farm.
+Digimon that do not fit into the party are instead sent to the Digifarm, allowing them to slowly gain experience, the rate of which can be influenced by decorations that are purchased for the farm.
 Alongside this, players can also purchase terrain boards and background music to customize the appearance of their Digifarm.
-Another addition to a player’s home is the Digilab which can be accessed to allow players to create new Digimon.
-At the start of every battle a Digimon gets partially scanned an amount dependent on your Tamer Rank and once a specific Digimon’s scan level has reached 100% you can then choose to create it at the Digilab.
+Another addition to a player's home is the Digilab which can be accessed to allow players to create new Digimon.
+At the start of every battle a Digimon gets partially scanned an amount dependent on the player's Tamer Rank.
+Once a specific Digimon's scan level has reached 100%, they can be created at the Digilab.
 Digimon are also able to evolve into a stronger forms at the Digilab.
 The Digimon that it evolves into is based on player choice along a branching pathway once a certain level or prerequisites are met and causes its appearance to change and statistics to greatly increase.
 There are also opportunities to return to a prior evolutionary form, called degenerating in which afterwards the player can select a new evolution path for the Digimon to progress along.
 Evolution progression goes as follows: Digi-egg, in-training, rookie, champion, ultimate and finally mega.
 New Digimon can also be obtained by breeding two Digimon together, which creates an egg that will eventually hatch into a creature possessing traits from both parent Digimon.
 Whilst being able to play with the regular buttons on the Nintendo DS, the game also utilizes the touchscreen and stylus to control movement along the bottom screen, whilst the Digifarm is displayed on the top screen.

-Digimon World Dawn and Dusk are compatible with the Nintendo DS’s local wireless capabilities to trade, battle and match (breeding Digimon together to create eggs) Digimon between players.
+Digimon World Dawn and Dusk are compatible with the Nintendo DS's local wireless capabilities to trade, battle and match (breeding Digimon together to create eggs) Digimon between players.
 The Nintendo Wi-Fi Connection (WFC) is also available for players to battle and match Digimon across the world.
-Battling with other players earns Tamer Points which allows for increasing a player’s tamer rank and battling more skilled opponents.
+Battling with other players earns Tamer Points which allows for increasing a player's tamer rank and battling more skilled opponents.